openem-team/openem/doc/FAQS.md

 *Important*: The prompt of the container using the `--net host` will look similar the host prompt.
 Care should be taken to avoid mistakes.

+### I wanted to launch tensorboard, but I can't access the shell in the running
+### container any longer.

+If the container was launched with `--name openem`, then the following command launches another bash process in the running container:

+`docker exec --env=DISPLAY -it openem bash`

+Substitute `openem` for what ever you named your container.
+If you didn't name your container, then you need to find your running container via `docker ps` and use:

+`docker exec --env=DISPLAY -it <hash_of_container> bash`